laravel-liberu/documentation/docs/frontend/tables.md

 - `'doesntContain'` (represented with __~~abc~~__).
     - Note: Usually, when this search mode is applied on tables, only a single set of data is targeted (ex: exclude rows if a specific and targeted data cell contains the search text).
-    When used on enso table all data sets (row's data cells) are targeted.
+    When used on liberu table all data sets (row's data cells) are targeted.
 Thus search will behave as follows: in the given example, rows will be excluded only if __all__ data cells contain the string "__abc__" .
     - Note: Empty row data cells will be ignored by `'doesntContain'` search mode.